PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Four1.md

 He looked out northwards: the dusk lit city below the castle battlements.
 It was time, so he went inside.
 The stone walls of the south tower were deeply cold.

 His pack was ready: his formal knight's robe, his standard knight's armour; laid out in neat pieces.
 He had the 'letter from The Prince' he had written as part of his cover.
-It was safe in his pouch: his disguise complete.
+It was safe in his pouch.
+His disguise complete.

-Knights armour had slightly different strappings compared to the prince's typical armour.
-But he had prepared and practiced, and soon in the new metal casing.
-Dressed in the over-robe, with his pack on his back he was almost ready.
+Knights armour had slightly different strapping compared to princely armour.
+But he was prepared and practiced, and soon encased in his new metal shell.
+Dressed in the over-robe, with his pack on his back, he was almost ready.

-The heavy helmet and visor the last piece, it's weight a strange comfort; it would be as good a disguise as it was heavy.
-The sound of his breath amplified, his vision cropped.
+The heavy helmet and visor the last parts.
+These amplified his own breath, and cropped his vision.
+The discomfort a reassurance; it would be a good a disguise.

 The south stair would be deserted at this time; his passage unobserved.
 Sure enough, despite the noise from his pack and him, his exit through the south tower stairs went unheard.